-The table below shows the SPP Asset Mix as at March 31, 2021 versus our long-term asset mix policy.
+The table below shows the SPP Asset Mix as at December 31, 2022 versus our long-term asset mix policy.
 After a comprehensive asset mix review, the SPP Board and UBC Board of Governors approved a new long-term policy effective January 1, 2019.
-Since then, UBC IMANT has continued to transition the Plan’s portfolio towards this long-term policy, which includes additional investments in private debt, private equity and infrastructure assets.
-These new asset types require significant analysis, which is why full investment takes some time to complete.
+Since then, UBCIM has continued to transition the Plan’s portfolio towards this long-term policy, which includes additional investments in private debt, private equity and infrastructure assets.

 Responsible investing plays an important role in the management of the SPP funds as it is a factor in keeping the SPP sustainable for the long-term.
 Environmental, Social, and Governance (ESG) factors may impact the Plan’s investment performance and the Plan’s SIPP requires that ESG factors be considered as part of the investment management process for the SPP.
-The SPP Board has also formed an ESG committee in recognition of the importance of responsible investing.
-The purpose of the committee is to advise the SPP Board on responsible investing and ESG investing related to the SPP’s investment policy.
+The SPP’s Responsible Investing Policy is integrated into the Plan’s SIPP.

-The SPP Board receives quarterly reports on the investment managers hired by UBC IMANT to manage the SPP assets, and UBC IMANT regularly reports on their ESG activities.
-Through a manager-of-managers approach, UBC IMANT helps to implement the SPP Board’s commitment to responsible investing and integrates ESG factors criteria within their investment processes.
-Learn more about how UBC IMANT is integrating ESG considerations into the Plan’s investments in the SPP Annual Report and the UBC IMANT 2020 Annual Report.
+The SPP Board receives quarterly reports on the investment managers hired by UBCIM to manage the SPP assets, and UBCIM regularly reports on their ESG activities.
+Through a manager-of-managers approach, UBCIM helps to implement the SPP Board’s commitment to responsible investing and integrates ESG factors criteria within their investment processes.
+Learn more about how UBCIM is integrating ESG considerations into the Plan’s investments in the SPP Annual Report and the UBCIM 2022 Annual Report.

-A listing of the SPP’s public equities holdings is available on the Responsible Investing section of UBC IMANT’s website.
+A listing of the SPP’s public equities holdings is available on the Reports section of UBCIM’s website.

 Although we evaluate our investment performance on an annual basis, our approach is to focus on long-term performance as the purpose of the SPP is to provide stable retirement pensions for the lifetime of our members.

-* The net rate of return is the rate of return earned by the SPP Pension Fund after accounting for gains, losses and expenses.
+** The net rate of return is the rate of return earned by the SPP Pension Fund after accounting for gains, losses and all operating and investment expenses.